Skip to main content

 curl -sSL https://vers.sh/api/install | bash

-This script will automatically detect your platform and download the appropriate binary to /usr/local/bin/vers.
+This script automatically detects your platform and downloads the appropriate binary to /usr/local/bin/vers.
 You may need administrative privileges for the installation.

 Verify Installation